 A diamond's overall cut grade is only as high as the lowest grade in any of the cut subcategories.

-A common trade term, “triple excellent” means the cut, symmetry, and polish all rank as Excellent according to GIA standards.
-However, “triple excellent” stones are fairly standard.
-This designation shouldn’t affect prices drastically.
+A common trade term, "triple excellent" means the cut, symmetry, and polish all rank as Excellent according to GIA standards.
+However, "triple excellent" diamond cuts are fairly standard.
+This designation shouldn't affect prices drastically.

 Grading Fancy Diamond Cuts